 Some of these drugs work fairly quickly.
 Others may take weeks or months to take full effect.
 Each person responds to these drugs differently, and not everyone responds well to the same drug.
 Some people may be able to take a biologic alone.
 However, many people will need a biologic plus an older drug.

 Most biologics are given by injection.
 Some are injected under the skin.
-Others must be injected right into a vein.
-One drug, tofacitinib (Xeljanz), comes as a pill you take by mouth.
+Others must be injected directly into a vein.

 Specific types of biologics

-Biologics are sometimes better at controlling RA progression than DMARDs are.
+Biologics are sometimes better at controlling RA progression than DMARDs.
 This is because they target specific mediators of RA inflammation.
 Older DMARDs work by suppressing the immune system in general.
 Modern biologic drugs for RA work in different ways in the body.

 Abatacept works by crippling a type of white blood cell called T cells.
 T cells play a role in the inflammation that causes RA.